 Technically, the only required ingredient to make a dark chocolate is cacao.
 But most all dark chocolates also include some type of sweetener, usually white sugar (which is not usually vegan).
 So the simplest way to find a vegan dark chocolate is to look for a bar made with only cacao and organic sugar, or cacao and an alternative sweetener, other than honey.
 When looking at the ingredients, you’ll also be able to check if there are any added nasties, like PGPR, vanillin, and artificial flavors.

 A quick interlude on dark chocolate here: when searching to answer the question “does dark chocolate have dairy?”
 I had this flashback to reading the ingredients of a Hershey’s Special Dark bar.
 Note that the name is “Special Dark,” not “Special Dark Chocolate.”
 This is because Hershey’s Special Dark bar is not only not dark chocolate, but it contains three different forms of milk!
-That’s in addition to the emulsifiers, fake flavorings, and alkalized cocoa used to lower their cost of production.
+That’s in addition to the emulsifiers, fake flavorings, and alkalized cocoa powder used to lower their cost of production.

 Unfortunately, even finding vegan dark chocolate can take some extra effort.
 The only dark chocolates you can be sure are vegan-friendly are ones made by companies with vegan values as a part of their structure, like Charm School Chocolate or Solkiki Chocolate.
 Alternatively, to find vegan dark chocolates you can trust in the supermarket, look for products which contain a vegan-friendly sugar alternative, like coconut sugar or monk fruit, or maybe sugar alcohols such as maltitiol or erythritol.
 Vegan chocolate truffles are often made with coconut oil or even vegan butter to replace the dairy.

-These chocolates will be more expensive, and are definitely harder to find.
+These gourmet chocolates will be more expensive, and are definitely harder to find.
 Most are also owned by the same massive conglomerates using cheap cocoa harvested with exploitative labor, which is why I always recommend buying craft chocolate.
 It’s worth the search to be able to stick to your values, and end up with a more delicious product in the end.

 Is Milk Chocolate Vegan?